 If you find it hard to relax without a drink, or you find it increasingly difficult to enjoy yourself sober, perhaps you’ve asked yourself “Am I an alcoholic?”

 According to the US Department of Health and Human Services, even if you are physically or psychologically dependent on alcohol, this does not necessarily mean you are addicted.
 Having said that, dependence often accompanies addiction as a symptom of the underlying alcohol use disorder.

 The good news is, if you are an alcoholic there are addiction treatment options.
-At Renaissance Recovery, we have treatmnet programs at our Californi rehab in place to help all those who are struggling
+At Renaissance Recovery, we have treatment programs at our California rehab in place to help those struggling with alcohol abuse.

 The latest NSDUH data shows that 14.5 million people in the United States meet the criteria for alcohol use disorder.
 This represents over 70% of all substance use disorders, according to the same data.
 There are several levels of intensity of alcohol use disorder:

 The CDC defines alcohol abuse as a pattern of drinking that causes damage to health, relationships, and the ability to work.

 - Unsafe use of alcohol by pregnant women

 Alcohol abuse causes problems that ripple far beyond the person drinking, with problems liable to impact health and wellbeing.